MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-move-items-ad-hoc-in-basic-warehousing.md

 ## To move items with the item reclassification journal

-In stead of using warehouse movement documents, you can record the moving of items by reclassifying their bin codes.
+Instead of using warehouse movement documents, you can record the moving of items by reclassifying their bin codes.
 For more information, see [Count, Adjust, and Reclassify Inventory Using Journals](inventory-how-count-adjust-reclassify.md).

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Item Reclass.
 Journal**, and then choose the related link.
 2. On each journal line, define the bins from which and to which you want to move items by filling in the **Bin Code** and the **New Bin Code** fields.